fbpx

 These terms get thrown around so often the difference between them can get blurred to death.
 However, just as individual music notes are not a song, game mechanics are not gameplay.

-And just as a sequence of beautifully arranged notes can flow together into a song, a well-designed sequence of game mechanics can create smooth, satisfying gameplay.
+And just as a sequence of beautifully arranged notes can flow together into a song, a well-designed sequence of game mechanics can create smooth, satisfying gameplay and game flow.

 Or if you prefer it without the metaphor: Gameplay is the flow between challenges, mechanics and outcomes.